Chapter 11 : Too Much Love Will Kill You

 He nodded and followed his wife out of the kitchen.
-She ruffled Gideon’s hair fondly as she passed him, and Fabian shot him a wink – their way of saying that they were glad that he was still alive.
+She ruffled Gideon’s hair fondly as she passed him, and Fabian shot him a wink – their way of saying they were glad he was still alive.

 “First floor, on the left!”
 Arieda called out after them.

 Gideon stayed in the kitchen a while longer, but when Dorcas departed for bed he decided to follow, not wanting to stay downstairs with Sirius – even if Arieda was there, and shooting a pleading glance at him as he said goodnight.

 Lying in bed, he could hear Arieda and Sirius’ murmured voices from the kitchen below.
 He sighed to himself, hating that she got on with the younger man so well, hating that the Death Eaters had managed to drive such a wedge between him and Sirius, hating that they’d allowed them to do so.
 But, no matter how much Marlene, or Arieda, or even Lily, begged, he couldn’t give in; he couldn’t swallow his pride and approach Sirius to try to resolve their issue.
 Too much had happened since then and it was no longer as simple as it might have been.
 Besides, Sirius clearly loathed him for what he had done, and that wasn’t likely to change.
 Perhaps it was all best left alone...